Sarthak-47/Abby/readme.md

 # Abby

 Abby is an AI-powered mental wellness application designed to provide accessible, anonymous, and meaningful therapeutic support.
-By engaging users in reflective conversations, Abby helps track emotional progress and build stronger coping strategies—all from the comfort of their devices, utilizing state-of-the-art AI models.
+By engaging users in reflective conversations, Abby helps track emotional progress and build stronger coping strategies all from the comfort of their devices, utilizing state-of-the-art AI models.

 ---